calvincramer/cpu-emu/cpu-emu/mos/6502/README.md

 * Signed values are two's complement, sign in bit 7 (most significant bit).
 	* (%11111111 = $FF = -1, %10000000 = $80 = -128, %01111111 = $7F = +127)
 	* good, assuming modern host CPU does two's complement arithmetic.

+* There are three 2-byte address locations at the very top end of the 64K address space serving as jump vectors for reset/startup and interrupt operations:

+$FFFA, $FFFB ...
+NMI (Non-Maskable Interrupt) vector
+$FFFC, $FFFD ...
+RES (Reset) vector
+$FFFE, $FFFF ...
+IRQ (Interrupt Request) vector

+* At the occurrence of interrupt, the value of the program counter (PC) is put in high-low order onto the stack, followed by the value currently in the status register and control will be transferred to the address location found in the respective interrupt vector.
+These are recovered from the stack at the end of an interrupt routine by the RTI instruction.

+* since zero page is 256 bytes, this implies each page is 256 bytes?

+## Memory layout

+0000 - 00FF 	zero page
+0100 - 01FF 	stack
+0200 - FFFF     general purpose

 ## Registers